margauxdivernois/initiative-tracker/README.md

 ### Future

+The developed application allows to manage the initiatives during a TTRPG fight and answer the specifications.

-Version 1.0 presents some limitations which could be improved:
+Version 1.0 presents some limitations which could be improved in the future :

 - Create a Fight from the UI
 - Search field to filter / find a character
 - Improvement of the UI when many characters are created.
 - Temporary characters are currently not different from any other character, so their usage is not presenting much interest now.
+- Condition-system was not developed.
+It would be a nice addition to the current platform.

 ### Technologies